pekue/VagrantTYPO3/README.md

 I played around with https://puphpet.com for a little while, but reached the point where it would have required to much work to proceed further, although I reached my main goal, a prove of concept pretty fast.

 Those of you who know me personaly know that I like to keep my dev environments slim, and bleeding edge.
 That's why I forked Marios repo do get a shipable product.
-The Box is setup for TYPO3.Flow development with all necessary components configured to get you up and running in a bliz.
+The Box is setup for TYPO3.Flow and TYPO3.Neos as well as TYPO3.CMS development with all necessary components configured to get you up and running in a bliz.

 The usual approach (ok, seen more-often than this) is to have one Vagrant based system per project.
 While that makes perfectly sense in many situations, I needed something more convinient: I'm working on a lot of projects, often sandboxing proof of concepts, my Vagrant setup suffices the following requirements: